 The name of the holiday means «Festival of Sacrifice» — referring to the story of how Allah commanded the prophet Ibrahim (Abraham) to sacrifice his own son.
 The Prophet went to the valley of Mina to the place where Mecca now stands and began preparations for the sacrifice.
-But at the very last moment Allah stopped Ibrahim — it was a probation that the prophet endured with honor.
+But at the very last moment, Allah stopped Ibrahim — it was a probation that the prophet endured with honor.
 Instead of a son, a lamb was sacrificed.
-Since then, Muslims from all over the world have a tradition of sacrificing this animal every year, demonstrating their readiness to serve Allah.
+Since then, Muslims from all over the world have had a tradition of sacrificing this animal every year, demonstrating their readiness to serve Allah.

 Instead of a lamb, a camel or a cow can be sacrificed.
 According to the tradition, the animal must be divided into three parts – the first for himself, the second for relatives, and the third is given to poor people.
 The skins of sacrificial animals are usually given to the mosque.
 It is very important that the animal was flawless.